Can a “great” criminal defense lawyer really make a difference?

 Walking in court with a great lawyer puts prosecutors and judges on notice that the defendant is serious about his case, that he will not be taken advantage of, and that he is not going to settle for anything less than an extraordinary resolution to the case…maybe even a dismissal.
 Even a decent criminal defense attorney will force the prosecutor and judge to follow the rules.
 When an unrepresented defendant comes into court, prosecutors and judges frequently take advantage of the situation, fail to advise the defendant of rules and laws that can be helpful, and sentence the defendant to unnecessary and inappropriate fines, costs, probation conditions, and even jail or prison.
 Hiring a great defense lawyer sends a clear message that you are serious about your life, will not be rail-roaded, and will not settle for a mediocre resolution to your case.

-Most people really do not know all the ways the best Michigan criminal defense attorneys can help their clients.
+Most people do not know all the ways the best Michigan criminal defense attorneys can help their clients.
 Although there are some cases where the best possible resolution may be a decreased sentence or plea bargain to a lower charge, this is generally the minimum way the lawyer can impact a case.
 The indisputable fact is that hiring a great defense attorney can be your first step to turning the tables in your favor.

 The Benefits of Having an Experienced Criminal Defense Attorney in Your Corner

-For example, in some cases a defense attorney may be able to get you:
+For example, a defense attorney may be able to get you:

 - No jail time whatsoever

 - No criminal record (HYTA, 333.7411, Delayed Sentence, MCL 771.1,